parsiya/parsiya.net/content/page/CheatSheet.markdown

 5. Download older version of IE (e.g. IE 9) for Windows 7 and install iot.

 ### Read Scheduled Task's DACL
+Find the task name in the `PathToTask` registry key and use it in the command:

 ```powershell
 $PathToTask = "HKLM:\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Schedule\TaskCache\Tree\[replace with task]"